-A new generation of models for kilometer-scale climate predictions
+A new generation of models for kilometer-scale climate projections

 Imagine a future where climate science offers the appropriate tools to predict and thus help mitigate the impacts of climate change.
 This future is within reach – with an array of advanced climate models that are currently being developed.
-The Max Planck Institute for Meteorology is at the forefront of these efforts: It coordinates and participates in a number of national and international projects that are paving the way toward a new quality of climate predictions.
+The Max Planck Institute for Meteorology is at the forefront of these efforts: It coordinates and participates in a number of national and international projects that are paving the way toward a new quality of climate projections.

 Global temperatures have already risen more than one degree above pre-industrial levels, with a further increase expected.
 While this main trend and its links to human activities have been unequivocally established, there is a considerable uncertainty in how this will affect communities and eco-systems at the regional and local level.
 The increased frequency of destructive weather events, such as precipitation extremes, extended droughts, and heatwaves are expected corollaries to warming.
 Yet, projecting the probability and intensity of these events at the local scale cannot be done with confidence.